kubedb/website/content/docs/platform/v2026.3.30/guides/database-management/delete-database.md

 # Delete Database

-This guide explains how to delete a database instance from the AppsCode console.
+This guide explains how to delete a database instance from the platform console.
 There are two ways to trigger a deletion — from the **Datastore Overview** page (bulk or single) or from inside the **individual database page**.
 Both methods lead to the same confirmation step.

 > **Warning:** Deleting a database is a permanent and irreversible action.
 Ensure you have a valid backup before proceeding.